 Australia is facing two converging pressures in rodent management that businesses cannot ignore.
 Mouse populations in key regions have reached plague levels.
-And in March 2026, the APVMA (Australian Pesticides and Veterinary Medicines Authority) introduced significant restrictions on the chemical class most used to control them.
+In March 2026, the APVMA (Australian Pesticides and Veterinary Medicines Authority) introduced significant new rodenticide restrictions on the chemical class most used to control them.

 This is what has changed, and what better measures look like based on your level of risk.

-Second Generation Anticoagulant Rodenticides (SGARs)including brodifacoum, bromadiolone, and difethialone have been the backbone of commercial rodent control for decades.
+Second Generation Anticoagulant Rodenticides (SGARs) — including brodifacoum, bromadiolone, and difethialone — have been the backbone of commercial rodent control for decades.
 They are effective.
-They are also, the science now shows clearly, a serious secondary poisoning hazard.
+They are also, as the science now shows clearly, a serious secondary poisoning hazard.

 Research published since 2023 has sharpened that picture considerably: